B i o g r a p h y

 Vianna's compositional styles range from popular music and Brazilian jazz to classical chamber pieces and works for large jazz ensembles.
 His most recent albums include Letters to Grace: a Song Cycle (2011, Teal Creek Music), and Infância (2017, Teal Creek Music).

-The album Infância features Vianna's recent works for jazz orchestra, including his Brazilian Suite in Three Movements for Jazz Orchestra.
+The album Infância features Vianna's recent works for jazz orchestra, including a Brazilian Suite in Three Movements for Jazz Orchestra.
 Cassio Vianna's jazz big band works are published by UNC Jazz Press.

 Vianna's piece "Baião Moderno" was awarded Outstanding New Instrumental Composition (large jazz ensemble) at the International Jazz Composers' Symposium, in Tampa, FL, 2017.